DavidVasilev1/CSAsite/_posts/2023-08-25-java-hello.md

 HelloDynamic.main(null);
 ```

-    Hello, World!
-    Hello, Nighthawk Coding Society!

 ## Hacks
 Build your own Jupyter Notebook meeting these College Board and CTE competencies.
 It is critical to understand Static versus Instance Now, this is College Board requirement!!!
-- Explain Anatomy of a Class in comments of program (Diagram key parts of the class).
+- Explain [Anatomy of a Class](https://runestone.academy/ns/books/published/csawesome/Unit5-Writing-Classes/topic-5-1-parts-of-class.html) in comments of program (Diagram key parts of the class).
 - Comment in code where there is a definition of a Class and an instance of a Class (ie object)
 - Comment in code where there are constructors and highlight the signature difference in the signature
 - Call an object method with parameter (ie setters).

 Additional requirements (Pick something)
 1. Go through code progression of understanding Class usage and generating an Instance of a Class (Object).

     a.
 Build a purposeful dynamic Class, using an Object, generate multiple instances:
         - Person: Name and Age
         - Dessert: Type and Cost
         - Location: City, State, Zip

     b.
 Create a static void main tester method to generate objects of the class.

     c.
 In tester method, show how setters/mutators can be used to make the data in the Object dynamically change

 3. Go through progression of understanding a Static Class.
 Build a purposeful static Class, no Objects.

     - Calculate common operations on a Date field, age since date, older of two dates, number of seconds since date

     - Calculate stats functions on an array of values: mean, median, mode.